Chart Color Schemes

 Waterways has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No factors impact an area's performance more than local infrastructure changes, major projects, and planning initiatives.
-AreaSearch has identified zero projects likely to affect this area.
-Key projects are Aspendale Gardens Shopping Centre Redevelopment, Dingley Village (former Kingswood Golf Course), Monash Freeway Upgrade Stage 2, and SRL East - Works Package C - Tunnels - Cheltenham To Glen Waverley.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified no projects likely to affect this area.
+Key projects include Aspendale Gardens Shopping Centre Redevelopment, Dingley Village (former Kingswood Golf Course), Monash Freeway Upgrade Stage 2, and SRL East - Works Package C - Tunnels - Cheltenham To Glen Waverley.

 Professional plan users can use the search below to filter and access additional projects.